FunnelKit

 This will help you make your Shopify checkout page more trustworthy.

-To do that, just tap the pencil icon next to the logo, then add the image.
+To edit, just tap the pencil icon next to the logo, then add the image.

 Update logo and tagline on your shopify checkout page